aces/Loris/modules/dataquery/test/TestPlan.md

 2. [Display Formats](#display-formats)
 3. [Ensure that no instrument data is shown](#ensure-that-no-instrument-data-is-shown)

-When the Candidate Parameters permission is enabled, additional fields are added to the Data Query Tool:
+When the Candidate Parameters permission is enabled, the following: additional fields are added to the Data Query Tool:

 In Available Fields: `Candidate identifiers`, `Candidate Demographics`, and `Other Parameters` appear.